tim42/alphyn/README.md

-`alphyn`, a simple, compile-time LR parser.
+`alphyn`: a simple, compile-time LR(1) parser.

+Ever wanted to write a compiler within a compiler ?
+Now it's possible with `alphyn` (and some work).

 ### note